LunaAmora/4orth/README.md

 ### Bootstrapping

 Since Porth is self-hosted you need to bootstrap it first.
-Follow [Porth](https://gitlab.com/tsoding/porth) bootstrapping instrunctions on how to do that.
+Follow [Porth](https://gitlab.com/tsoding/porth) bootstrapping instructions on how to do that.

 Secondly you will need to install:
 - [WASM-4](https://wasm4.org/)